AFknUsername/Extension/README.md

 # Extension

-My browser extension \n
+My browser extension.
-This is a test
+This is a test.